mloning/website/content/posts/setting-up-pihole-on-raspberry-pi.md

 On the Raspberry Pi:

+1. To install Pi-hole, run: `curl -sSL https://install.pi-hole.net | bash`.
+In the [tutorial], the Raspberry Pi is connected via WiFi, with the `wlan0` interface being configured in the installation.
+If you can connect via an Ethernet cable, that's usually the preferred choice as it's more reliable, using `eth0` for the interface.
-1. Install Pi-hole: `curl -sSL https://install.pi-hole.net | bash`.
-Make a note of the IP address and admin password for the dashboard (or store it in your password manager).
+1. Make a note of the IP address and admin password for the dashboard (or store it in your password manager).

 To check if Pi-hole is running, try: